Candice-Leigh-King/our-whereabouts-website/_posts/Portugal/2022-08-25-pena-palace-sintra-travel-guide.md

     textarea_html: >-
       <p>Pena Palace is the most visited palace in Sintra for a reasonable
       reason.
 This castle is like none you've ever seen.
-The beautiful vibrant colors and magnificent views make you feel like you're in a fairytale.</p>
+The beautiful vibrant colors and magnificent views make you feel like you're in a fairytale.</p><p>In this post I cover: History, Entrance fee, opening hours, best time to arrive, duration of stay, how to get there, where to purchase tickets, shuttles, parking, food, restrooms, our tips and main attarctions.</p>
   - _section-type: map
     description: make sure to set width to 100%, height to 350 and style to border 2
     heading: Sintra, Portugal